Aasaiyil Oru Kaditham

-Aasaiyil Oru Kaditham is a 1999 Indian Tamil-language romantic drama film directed by Selva.
+Aasaiyil Oru Kaditham is a 1999 Indian Tamil-language romantic drama film directed by Selvaa.
 The film stars Prashanth, Kausalya, Anand, and Chandni alongside an ensemble supporting cast including Vivek, Vijayakumar, Sathyapriya, Rajan P. Dev, and Santhana Bharathi.
 It is a remake of the Telugu film Snehithulu (1998).
 The music was composed by Deva with cinematography by K. S. Selvaraj and editing by Venkateswara Rao.
 The film was released on 17 December 1999.

 Plot

 Karthik is on his way from Chennai to attend his friend Anand's wedding in a village.
 In the bus stand, Karthik sees a girl and gets attracted towards her.
 To his surprise, he meets the same girl in the village again.
 Karthik writes a love letter to her and gives it through a small girl.
 Karthik gets shocked now as he finds that the girl is Lakshmi and is also Anand's fiancé.

 Lakshmi's relatives get furious upon knowing that someone has given a love letter to her, and they keep searching for the guy who has written it.
 Once the wedding is complete, Karthik reveals to everyone that it was him who had given the love letter to Lakshmi and apologises that he did not know that Lakshmi is the bride in the wedding.
 Lakshmi's relatives forgive him, while Anand and Lakshmi leave to Chennai.

 However, Anand gets suspicious that Lakshmi might have an affair with Karthik and starts suspecting her.
 He also keeps secretly monitoring her while being alone at home.
 Anand's father is also a sadist, and he tortures Lakshmi.
 Anand openly reveals to Lakshmi that he does not trust her and accuses of having an illegitimate affair with Karthik.
 Lakshmi is worried and keeps trying to win the trust of her husband.

 Meanwhile, Chandini is Karthik's college mate who loves him, but he does not reciprocate.
 Despite Karthik avoiding Chandini, she tries to woo him continuously.
 Finally Karthik accepts Chandini's love, and her father, a local rich man, decides to get them married.

 Unfortunately, Anand's suspicion over Lakshmi increases, and he starts torturing her.
 He even goes to the extent of throwing acid on her face.
 One day, Lakshmi's cousin comes to meet her, but Anand behaves very rude towards him.
 Lakshmi requests her cousin not to inform about the torture that she undergoes to her father as he will keep worrying.
 Lakshmi decides to commit suicide and goes to a nearby bridge, but she luckily gets saved by Karthik.
 Lakshmi reveals about Anand's behaviour to Karthik, and he feels bad that it was him who is responsible for all the fiasco.